jackyzha0/quartz/content/notes/20-texture-mapping.md

 - We need a coordinate system on the surface to find the right part of the texture

 `vec3 textureVal = texture( myTexture, UV ).rgb;`

+> [!INFO] apply colour from the texture.
+> happens in the fragment shader
+> pass in coordinates UV into texture

 OBJECT OR WORLD COORDINATES?
 ![OBJECT OR WORLD COORDINATES?](https://i.imgur.com/ioq9o8x.png)